Values and corporate management

 Compliance with international standards

-The Financial Intelligence Unit (FIU) serves as the country's central authority for obtaining and analysing information that is necessary to recognise money laundering, predicate offences for money laundering, organised crime and terrorist financing.
+The Financial Intelligence Unit (FIU) serves as the country’s central authority for obtaining and analysing information that is necessary to recognise money laundering, predicate offences for money laundering, organised crime and terrorist financing.
 It represents Liechtenstein in the Committee of Experts on anti-money laundering and terrorist financing in the EU.
-The current version of the FIU Law of 2017 and the adaptations made to the Due Diligence Act ensure Liechtenstein is fully legally compliant with the international standard.
+The current version of the FIU Law of 2019 and the adaptations made to the Due Diligence Act in 2021 ensure Liechtenstein is fully legally compliant with the international standard.

 MiFID II / Liechtenstein

-The Liechtenstein banking centre and thus also LLB implemented the Markets in Financial Instruments Directive (MiFID II).
+The Liechtenstein banking centre and thus also LLB implemented the Markets in Financial Instruments Directive II (MiFID II).
 It simplifies cross-border financial services and allows investment firms, banks and stock markets to offer their services in other EU / EEA member states.
 Furthermore, they are required to conduct precise client and product analyses as well as disclose information on compensations and commissions.
 The accompanying Regulation (MiFIR), which has been in force since January 2018, brought significant changes compared to the previously applicable laws.
 These include the strengthening of investor protection and improving the integrity and transparency of the financial markets.
 High-frequency trading is subject to regulation and supervisory oversight; position limits in commodities trading are strict.
-Throughout the EU, consultations at bank branches and consultations by telephone must record and document in a comprehensive manner why a financial product was recommended and how it matches the client's risk profile.
+Throughout the EU, consultations at bank branches and consultations by telephone must record and document in a comprehensive manner why a financial product was recommended and how it matches the client’s risk profile.

 FinSA / Switzerland